-When I got out the pool, I thought about how many times diving into a body of water has helped clear my mind.
-Then I started thinking of other things I did when I when I felt overwhelmed or needed some inspiration, focus or drive.
-In true Nicole fashion, I made a list.
-Here’s my list of my top 25 things I do when I need to recharge my creativity, get motivated or combat overwhelm.
-By now, we all know that glorifying busyness is overrated and creative thought requires downtime.
-So, write each of these things on a slip of paper and next time you’re feeling blah or ahhh!!!! pull one of the box and do it!
-Better yet, write your own list for what works best for you and toss those into the hat.
+When I got out of the pool, I thought about how many times diving into a body of water has helped clear my mind.
+Then I started thinking of other things I did when I felt overwhelmed or needed some inspiration, focus or drive.
+In true Nicole fashion (remember, I said I was a serious planner!), I made a list.

 1. dive into a body of water